 - Has been required to close because of the national lockdown, or

 - Has been adapted to offer Takeaway or 'Click and Collect' products

-It has been agreed that business that have adapted to offer Takeaways and 'Click and Collect' products will be eligible for this scheme.
+It has been agreed that businesses that have adapted to offer Takeaways and 'Click and Collect' products will be eligible for this scheme.
 This is because their substantive business had to close.
-This will include, for example, a restaurant who can no longer receive seated guests but has instead moved towards providing takeaway food collection or deliveries.
+This will include, for example, a restaurant that can no longer receive seated guests but has instead moved towards providing takeaway food collection or deliveries.

 Eligible amount per 28 Day Period

 £51,000 and above